-To receive a copy of the Plan's Notice of Privacy Practices you should contact Janelle Girod, Benefits and HRIS Administrator, who has been designated as the Plan's contact person for all issues regarding the Plan's privacy practices and covered individuals' privacy rights.
-You can reach Janelle Girod at: (216) 881-6600.
+To receive a copy of the Plan's Notice of Privacy Practices, contact Janelle Olivier or Karis Rooney (Total Rewards Analysts), who have been designated as the Plan's contacts for all issues regarding the Plan's privacy practices and covered-individuals' privacy rights.
+You can reach Janelle Olivier and Karis Rooney at 216-881-6600.